Home renovation tax credit for seniors and persons with disabilities

 - Window installation

-You can claim the credit when you file your personal income tax return for 2012 and future years.
-To do this, you will have to complete Schedule BC(S12) of your tax return and put the amount you spent on eligible renovations beside box 6048 on form BC(479).
+You can claim the credit when you file your T1 income tax return.
+Complete the British Columbia Home Renovation Tax Credit for Seniors and Persons with Disabilities form (Schedule BC(S12)) and enter the amount you spent on eligible renovations beside box 60480 on the British Columbia Credits form (BC479).

 You must retain documentation to support your claim, including receipts from suppliers and contractors.
 If work has been performed by a family member, receipts for labour and materials must have a GST/HST number.